 How to purchase a kenzai cup?

-We have some special offers on the kenzai cup – it’s £10 for one cup and there are discounts for multiple purchases (both on the cup price and shipping).
+We have some special offers on the kenzai cup – it’s cheap as chips for one cup and there are discounts for multiple purchases (both on the cup price and shipping).
 If you purchase a kenzai cup with any electrical item then the shipping cost for kenzai is free, we will combine this with your electrical item.
-If you purchase one of our Sakura rice cookers, we will give you a kenzai cup as a gift!

 So, what are you waiting for?
 Purchase a kenzai reusable cup here on Yum Asia’s website!